Jared Wurston had been waiting for this week all year.

 Quiet from the incessant blather about pointless reality TV that leaked from over the cubicle walls.

-Quiet from the clueless management whose only discernable purpose seemed to be making Jared’s job more difficult.
+Quiet from the clueless management whose only discernable purpose seemed to be that of making Jared’s job more difficult.

 Most people planned trips and visited family for the holidays.
 Jared Wurston stayed home and pretended the world didn’t exist.